The64thGamer/cheeseepedia/content/wiki/Honolulu, HI (820 W Hind Dr).md

 By 2006, the condition of the center and right stages had severely worsened, and its condition would remain up until the store's closure.

 In 2009 the location closed and relocated to a newer location.
 The franchise bought over several fixtures as any other relocation would.
 One of these fixtures also happened to be the Chuck E. Cheese neon sign used on the 3-Stage.
 It currently sits on display in the merchandise area of the new store.
-## History ##
+<h2> History </h2>
-820 W Hind Dr. was built in 1950 as a local market, with its space first opening as a Cornet discount store in 1957.<ref>https://www.hawaiistories.com/archives/004748.shtml</ref><ref> https://www.staradvertiser.com/2014/09/19/hawaii-news/rearview-mirror/old-timers-may-still-recall-aina-hainas-village-green/</ref> The store would presumably begin construction in November 1982, based on adverts from November 10-11, 1982,<ref></ref><ref></ref> when the store would begin hiring positions; the space would eventually reopen as the only franchised Showbiz Pizza Place in Hawaii on February 15th, 1983.<ref name=':0'>https://dppweb.honolulu.gov/DPPWeb/Default.aspx?PossePresentation=TaxMapKey&PosseObjectId=247428</ref>
+820 W Hind Dr. was built in 1950 as a local market, with its space first opening as a Cornet discount store in 1957.<ref>https:<i>www.hawaiistories.com/archives/004748.shtml</ref><ref> https:</i>www.staradvertiser.com/2014/09/19/hawaii-news/rearview-mirror/old-timers-may-still-recall-aina-hainas-village-green/</ref> The store would presumably begin construction in November 1982, based on adverts from November 10-11, 1982,<ref></ref><ref></ref> when the store would begin hiring positions; the space would eventually reopen as the only franchised Showbiz Pizza Place in Hawaii on February 15th, 1983.<ref name=':0'>https://dppweb.honolulu.gov/DPPWeb/Default.aspx?PossePresentation=TaxMapKey&PosseObjectId=247428</ref>

 The location would remain as a Showbiz Pizza until undergoing [Concept Unification]({{< ref "wiki/Concept Unification.md" >}}), becoming Chuck E. Cheese's Pizza, speculated to be around March 1991.

 In 1998 plans to remodel the location were created and was most likely to receive [Phase II]({{< ref "wiki/Phase 2 (1997).md" >}}) alongside this remodel.
 This would be the last major remodel that this location would have until its closure.

-### Closure ###
+<h2>= Closure </h2>=
-In June 2007, the location's shopping center was sold to a California company, which planned on redeveloping the shopping center.<ref name=':1'>http://the.honoluluadvertiser.com/article/2008/Mar/24/ln/hawaii803240335.html</ref><ref>https://www.bizjournals.com/pacific/stories/2007/07/09/story1.html</ref> This redevelopment led to multiple anchors in the shopping center closing to make way for future redevelopment in the area, including Chuck E. Cheese's, being announced in March 2008 that their lease would no longer be renewed, with their lease set to expire on December 31st, 2008.<ref>https://www.bizjournals.com/pacific/stories/2008/03/10/focus2.html</ref><ref name=':1' /> The announcement of the store's closure upset the franchisee of the location, Wayne Hayami, but would be settled by the time the store's supposed lease expiration date went by, as it was decided that the store would remain open until its relocation finished construction.<ref>https://archives.starbulletin.com/content/20090111_Chuck_Es_still_partying_in_Aina_Haina</ref> The store would eventually close down around May or June 2009 to make way for its relocation at [1199 Dillingham Blvd]({{< ref "wiki/Honolulu, HI (1199 Dillingham Blvd).md" >}}), opening on August 29th, 2009.
+In June 2007, the location's shopping center was sold to a California company, which planned on redeveloping the shopping center.<ref name=':1'>http:<i>the.honoluluadvertiser.com/article/2008/Mar/24/ln/hawaii803240335.html</ref><ref>https:</i>www.bizjournals.com/pacific/stories/2007/07/09/story1.html</ref> This redevelopment led to multiple anchors in the shopping center closing to make way for future redevelopment in the area, including Chuck E. Cheese's, being announced in March 2008 that their lease would no longer be renewed, with their lease set to expire on December 31st, 2008.<ref>https:<i>www.bizjournals.com/pacific/stories/2008/03/10/focus2.html</ref><ref name=':1' /> The announcement of the store's closure upset the franchisee of the location, Wayne Hayami, but would be settled by the time the store's supposed lease expiration date went by, as it was decided that the store would remain open until its relocation finished construction.<ref>https:</i>archives.starbulletin.com/content/20090111_Chuck_Es_still_partying_in_Aina_Haina</ref> The store would eventually close down around May or June 2009 to make way for its relocation at [1199 Dillingham Blvd]({{< ref "wiki/Honolulu, HI (1199 Dillingham Blvd).md" >}}), opening on August 29th, 2009.

-##Arcade Machines##
+<h2>Arcade Machines</h2>
-###Identified Machines###
+<h2>=Identified Machines</h2>=
 *Smashing Drive
 * Daytona USA 2
 *Tokyo Cop